 Living in Finland

 Welcome to Finland!
 On this page, we have gathered some important information for our international students while living and studying in Finland.

 Residence permit and EU citizens' registration

-Are you a citizen of EU, Iceland, Liechtenstein, Norway or Switzerland?
+Are you a citizen of EU, Liechtenstein or Switzerland?

 - If your answer is ‘yes’, you do not need a residence permit.
 However, all citizens of the EU/EEA who stay in Finland longer than three months (90 days) need to register their right to stay in Finland.

 - If your answer is ‘no’ and you plan to study in Finland for more than three months, you will need a residence permit.